Acapulco: Hurricane Otis

+Hurricane John

+Hurricane John struck Acapulco and Mexico's Pacific coast in late September 2024 as a Category 3 hurricane, delivering powerful winds and extreme rainfall that led to widespread flooding and significant damage.
+Acapulco experienced nearly one meter of rainfall, resulting in submerged neighborhoods and serious disruptions.
+Roads became impassable due to landslides, and extensive power outages left tens of thousands without electricity across Guerrero and Oaxaca.
+Around 40,000 homes were damaged impacting over 150,000 residents.

-Geography and climate
+Geography

 The city, located on the Pacific coast of Mexico in the state of Guerrero, is classified as one of the state's seven regions, dividing the rest of the Guerrero coast into the Costa Grande and the Costa Chica.
 Forty percent of the municipality is mountainous terrain; another forty percent is semi-flat; and the other twenty percent is flat.
-Altitude varies from sea level to 1699 m.
+Elevation varies from sea level to 1699 m.
 The highest peaks are Potrero, San Nicolas, and Alto Camarón.
 One major river runs through the municipality, the Papagayo, along with a number of arroyos (streams).
 There are also two small lagoons, Tres Palos and Coyuca, along with a number of thermal springs.

+Climate

 Acapulco features a tropical wet and dry climate (Köppen: Aw): hot with distinct wet and dry seasons, with more even temperatures between seasons than resorts farther north in Mexico, but this varies depending on altitude.
 The warmest areas are next to the sea where the city is.
-Tropical storms and hurricanes are threats from May through November.
+Pacific hurricanes and tropical storms are threats from May through November; notably, the city was struck directly by Category 5 Hurricane Otis on October 25, 2023, which caused extensive damage.
 The forested area tends to lose leaves during the winter dry season, with evergreen pines in the highest elevations.
 Fauna consists mostly of deer, small mammals, a wide variety of both land and seabirds, and marine animals such as turtles.
 Oddly enough, January, its coolest month, also features its all-time record high.

 The temperature of the sea is quite stable, with lows of 82 °F between January – March, and a high of 86 °F in August.
+These sea surface temperatures are much warmer than those further north along the Pacific coast, and indeed warmer than most places further south, as sea surface temperatures begin to decline with proximity to the Southern Hemisphere's Humboldt Current.